localstack/snowflake-docs/content/en/user-guide/user-interface/index.md

 ### View Snowflake logs

-The User Interface provides a **Logs** tab that provides you a detailed view of request/response traces of API calls.
+The User Interface provides a **Logs** tab that provides you a detailed view of request/response traces of API calls issued against the local emulator.
 You can view the request and response headers, body, and status code.

 <img src="request-logs-web-ui.png" alt="View request/response traces" width="900"/>